reagent-project/reagent/doc/ReactFeatures.md

 You also can't use Ratoms here, as Ratom implementation requires the component is wrapped by Reagent.

+`:r>` shortcut can be used to create components similar to `r/create-element`.

 Using `adapt-react-class` or `:>` is also calls `create-element`, but that also does automatic conversion of ClojureScript parameters to JS objects, which isn't usually desired if the component is ClojureScript function.

 New way is to configure Reagent Hiccup-compiler to create functional components:
 [Read Compiler documentation](./ReagentCompiler.md)

+`:f>` shortcut can be used to create function components from Reagent components (functions), where both RAtoms and Hooks work.

 ## [Hooks](https://reactjs.org/docs/hooks-intro.html)